aldrin312/AutoCommentingTool/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This is an Auto Commenting CLI Tool that uses OpenAI.
+It can take any source code and output to the console or in a file a commented version of that file.

 ### Installation